daviola/take-home-nirvana/README.md

 I've built these APIs using [fastapi](https://fastapi.tiangolo.com/), to take advantage of its asynchronous nature, although is my first experience with this framework

-My first approach was, to have it all running in a single same API, that would call itself in different routes to emulate multiple APIs, but I thought it would be closer to reality if we had multiple APIs running in different containers, and to achieve that, I used [Docker and docker compose](https://docs.docker.com/compose/), so it's possible to run all the APIs
+My first approach was, to have it all running in a single API, that would call itself in different routes to emulate multiple APIs, but I thought it would be closer to reality if we had multiple APIs running in different containers, and to achieve that, I used [Docker and docker compose](https://docs.docker.com/compose/), so it's possible to run all the APIs